 Um.
 Sign me up!

 So how do you get to this this dreamy, near-imaginary state?
-You set the stage for good, independent sleep.
+You set the stage for

 Setting the stage for sleep simply means you do things in a way that support and encourage good sleep habits for your child--you set them up for the best sleep possible.
 Before you go any further on your mission to help your child sleep better, work on these things first!
 Not only are most of the suggestions simple, easy to implement and drama free, but if you skip all these suggestions, you probably won't have much success with other sleep training methods anyway.
 I'm serious here.
 Don't get lazy and skip over the suggestions in this post.
 If you crawl back to this post in two months when you're five times as tired as before but with no progress in the sleep department I'll give you a sympathy hug followed by a "I told so".
 Don't be that person!

 If you're consistent and lucky (because your mom was right when she said life isn't fair --some kids really are WAY easier than others to teach to sleep than others) you won't need to do any more than these steps to help your family get that sleep you've been dreaming about (when you actually sleep long enough to dream!).
-I'm serious here.
 These suggestions really are that powerful.
 They're practically super man approved.

 When should I start setting the stage for sleep?